I Hate My Job! Help and Advice for the Unhappy Employee.

 It's a good idea to keep your job search activities under wraps until you have secured a new position, as any animosity you may have with co-workers could be brought to a head if it becomes common knowledge that you will soon be leaving.

 Whilst you're applying for new jobs you should try and get the most out of your current position.
-Take up any training courses on offer; as well as looking good on your CV, it will help you stay focussed on improving your situation.
+Take up any training courses on offer; as well as looking good on your CV, it will help you stay focused on improving your situation.
 Also, it's good to leave your current placement with a reputation as a person who is working to better themselves.
 This can only help when it comes to references and any checks your new employer might carry out.

 If you can get into the mindset of setting yourself goals, such as number of jobs applied for each week, CVs delivered, training classes attended, you will maintain a sense a progress which will go a long way to keeping you motivated and confident - characteristics that always go down well at interviews.